johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ### Video demo of Angular webapp w/ Chrome app (Youtube)
 [![Capacita web app demo](http://img.youtube.com/vi/xqC8LIHCSGE/0.jpg)](https://www.youtube.com/watch?v=xqC8LIHCSGE)

 ### Analytics

 We used Google Analytics to track usage during our trial run in 2015.
 We put tracking events on button management (adding/removing/positioning/keyboard trigger) on the stage and we tracked button/joystick trigger events.
 This data allowed us to see that users could figure out new features and what features they used the most.

-We watched saw one particular user who had a
+We watched saw one particular user who had a used the webapp for several hours with button presses ~700 triggers for one 30 minute period.

+## Final thoughts

+ - Connecting into modern video game consoles is tricky but possible thanks to USB standards and devices like Titan One.
+ - Turning the controller into an API we can stop thinking about fingers and buttons but can think about using a computer mouse, or our feet, or our voice to control the game.
+ - The interface becomes independent of the controller's code and instead uses a set of commands that it can pass in.